sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_2.rst

    :alt: jamovi PCA analysis window
    :name: fig-pca1

-   Analysis panel with the settings for conducting a Principal Component Analysis (PCA) in jamovi
+   Options panel with the settings for conducting a Principal Component Analysis (PCA) in jamovi

 .. ----------------------------------------------------------------------------